habibayman/PaintForKids/README.md

 <div align = "center" >

-## Drawing Mode
+<h2>Drawing Mode</h2>
 </div>

 ![2023-12-29 (1)](https://github.com/habibayman/PaintForKids/assets/84867341/b3c3d557-720c-4591-9ed7-d7170236b83e)

-The UI is very simple, we tried our best with what we had. <br />
+A simple UI
-Fun fact: the library provided even predates the invention of Google itself!
+Fun fact: the only library we were allowed to have access to use even predates the invention of Google itself!

 #### Features:
 - Drawing different shapes